aurelienpierreeng/ansel-website/content/workflows/scene-referred.md

 Ansel is able to use both the display-referred and scene-referred workflows, because it inherits some legacy modules from darktable.
 Most display-referred modules have been replaced by scene-referred counterparts, and the remaining ones should follow in 2023.

 Soon, Ansel will be entirely scene-referred, allowing for more clever display transforms combined with gamut mapping and ICC profiles extractions.

+It is generally not possible to use display-referred modules in the scene-referred part of the pipeline, because they expect a white point at 100 %, and will generally clip RGB values above 100 % (some need to do it to avoid numeric instabilities in algorithms).
+Some even expect a grey point at 50 %, like the alpha [blending modes](https://en.wikipedia.org/wiki/Blend_modes) _screen_, _soft light_, _hard light_, _overlay_, _dodge_, _burn_ which process differently pixels which values are greater or lower than the  50 % threshold.